LiskArchive/lisk-legacy-docs/user-guide/administration/source/admin-source.md

 npm run docs:build
 ```

-The docs are generated inside of `docs/build`.
+The JSDoc documentation is generated inside of `docs/jsdoc/`.

 To host the documentation site (e.g. for easy access via a browser), use the following command: